ZhgChg.Li

 Execution Parameter Settings

-You can edit the ZReviewTender.yml file to set the execution parameters.
+You can edit the ZReviewTender.yml file to configure the execution parameters.

 1. Repo -> Actions